section-engineering-education/engineering-education/content/articles/why-unikernels-may-soon-replace-docker/index.md

 Unikernels are a new software infrastructure paradigm concerned to realize the DevOps dreams.
 They provide specialized, single-address space machine images.

 A unikernel consists of the following components:
-- System libraries
+- System libraries.
-- Language runtime
+- Language runtime.
-- Necessary applications
+- Necessary applications.

 These components are built together to form one bootable [Virtual Machine](https://www.vmware.com/topics/glossary/content/virtual-machine) (VM) image that can execute on a [hypervisor](https://www.vmware.com/topics/glossary/content/hypervisor).